-Elected Leader Technology Options for 2020-2022

-City Manager explained that every couple of years the policies in regards to technology provided to the City Council get reviewed.
-Four years ago, tablets were provided for Council Members to own with the reasoning that if any personal activity occurred on the technology then it would separate from city liability because it's a personally owned asset.
-Two years ago, the option was included that a \$400 stipend would be included to buy a laptop or tablet of whatever make and model due to differences in technology preferences from individual councilmembers.
-City Manager Reeves explained that he had been advised by the city's technology providers that the stipend should be increased to \$600 due to increases in technology prices and capabilities.
-Reeves clarified that this increase would not come with tech support due to the devices being individually owned assets and not city owned.
-Council Member Broadhead asked when council members would be able to upgrade technology and City Manager Reeves said that it would be up for review every two years.
+City Manager explained to the council that every couple of years the policies in regards to technology provided to the City Council has the opportunity to be reviewed.
+Four years ago, tablets were provided to council members to "own" as a form of compensation for their service to the community.
+The reasoning for designating ownership was to allow council members the ability to purchase apps and utilize the tool for both municipal and personal use without fear of using a city asset inappropriately.
+Two years ago, an option was given to either have the city purchase new iPads or provide a \$400 stipend, which could be used to offset the cost of purchasing a new laptop or alternative technological choice based upon their personal preferences.

+City Manager Reeves explained that he had been advised by the city's technology provider that the stipend should be increased to \$600 due to the increased cost in technology.
+Reeves clarified that this increase would not come with tech support due to the devices being a "personally owned assets" other than the initial setup of the council member's city email account and the City Council Dropbox account.

-Cameras in the Council Chamber
+The City Council agreed with the recommendation made by staff.

-City Manager Reeves then shifted to the second technology discussion of cameras in the City Council chambers and told the Council that this had been a topic of research and discussion for a number of years but that recently there has been an increased demand for such a system for transparency purposes.
-Reeves clarified that despite previous statements and beliefs that this was not a state requirement and after Finance Director Aaron Shirley had done some research he found that this was not a requirement that would come for any city in Utah anytime soon but that he considered this a best practice.
-City Manager Reeves then turned the time over to Finance Director Shirley for presenting his research on a camera system in the City Council chambers.
+City Manager Reeves then shifted to the second technology discussion of cameras in the City Council chambers.
+He stated that this had been a topic of research and discussion for a number of years but that there had been an increased demand for such a system to enhance the city's continued efforts to enhance its transparency.
+Reeves clarified that despite previous statements indicating that this effort may be a requirement by the State of Utah in future years, that this was not a state requirement as once thought.
+He indicated that Finance Director Aaron Shirley had researched state code and found that this was not in fact a requirement nor would it be a requirement in the near future.
+However, he indicated that there is good moral argument that providing cameras would enhance public participation and trust in their local government.

-Finance Director Shirley described the features available for City Council meeting broadcasts including both on demand and streaming services with timestamped indexing of the agenda with the meeting video and easier meeting packet access.
-Shirley described the view of the proposed meeting video software with the video in the top-left corner, the agenda below with indexed timestamps for skipping to those portions of the video, and packet materials on the right-hand side associated with the agenda item currently playing on the video.
-Shirley presented the camera equipment options along with the software just described and their associated costs from vendors JCG Technologies and Swagit.
-A third option was for the city to explore investment options for camera and sound equipment independently and then contract out with a vendor like those mentioned for the software aspects of video streaming including the agenda indexing and packet functionalities.
-Shirley told the Council of a contact, given by Fire Chief Lind, in the city of Provo who is in their IT department and set up Provo with their current City Council camera/sound equipment infrastructure and who is willing to contract out with Santaquin city for consultation for our equipment procurement process.
+City Manager Reeves then turned the time over to Finance Director Shirley to present his research regarding various camera systems and providers.
+Finance Director Shirley shared the features available for City Council meeting broadcasts including both "on demand" and

+"streaming services" as well as timestamped indexing of the agenda and the meeting video allowing for easy meeting packet accessibility.
+Shirley described the view of the proposed meeting video software with the video in the top-left corner, the agenda below with indexed time-stamps for skipping to those portions of the video, and packet materials on the right-hand side associated with the agenda item currently playing on the video.
+Shirley presented the camera equipment options along with the software described and their associated costs from vendors JCG Technologies and Swagit.
+A third option was also shared in which the city to could independently purchase and install camera and sound equipment and then contract with a vendor for the software aspects of video streaming, agenda indexing, and packet functionalities.
+Shirley described the possibility of working with a member of the Provo IT Department recommended by Fire Chief Lind who could assist with the setup of the cameras and sound equipment.